-This course provides students with an in-depth knowledge of the principles and applications of chemistry.
+This course provides students with in-depth knowledge of the principles and applications of chemistry.
 Topics include chemical nomenclature, atomic theory, stoichiometry, periodicity, chemical bonding, thermochemistry, gas laws, and properties of solids and liquids.
-Students may apply these concepts using practical examples, facilitated discussions, and the experiments conducted through hands-on labs.
+Students may apply these concepts using practical examples, facilitated discussions, and experiments conducted through completion of virtual labs.
 This course is the first half of the general chemistry sequence, which is completed in CHM/151: General Chemistry II.

 Attendance and participation are mandatory in all university courses, and specific requirements may differ by course.
 If attendance requirements are not met, a student may be removed from the course.
 Please review the Course Attendance Policy, Tuition Refund Policy and all University Policies in the Catalog for more information.